Amy Pearson: 2010–present

 In 2010, Pearson wrote the club number 1 and ARIA top 10 hit "Freefallin" with Denzal Park and performed by Zoe Badwi.
 "Freefallin" earned Pearson and Park an APRA Dance Work of 2011 award in June 2011 and an ARIA nomination.

-Pearson's song "Aftershock" from her cancelled second album, was covered by Demi Lovato and features as a bonus track on the latter's third album Unbroken, released on 20 September 2011.
-(Japan Only Exclusive, aside from "Yes I Am").
+Pearson's song "Aftershock" from her cancelled second album was covered by Demi Lovato and features as a bonus track on the latter's third album Unbroken, released on 20 September 2011.

-In December 2011, Pearson joined forces with Sony/ATV publishing signing a worldwide contract and beginning a new career in the UK and most recently wrote "Good Love" with DEVolution and performs vocals on the track.
+In December 2011, Pearson joined forces with Sony/ATV Publishing signing a worldwide contract and beginning a new career in the UK.
+She wrote "Good Love" with DEVolution and performed vocals on the track.